saulcarvalho/R-D-EUpatent-LaTeX-Template/README.md

-# European Patent Draft LaTeX Template
+# European Patent LaTeX Template
 This is a LaTeX template for drafting european patents compiled using TeXstudio 4.3.1

 Original content by: